peakrisk/peakrisk/posts/cyber-espionage-nightmare-and-the-case-for-open-data.rst

 internet.

 The internet was designed for sharing information.
-If you are using to share secrets, it probably won't work out so well for you.
+If you are using it to keep secrets, it probably won't work out so well for you.

 The company in the `cyber espionage nightmare`_ may well have been better off sharing its knowledge and focussing at being the best in